BioJulia/GenomeGraphs.jl/docs/src/types/graphs.md

 If you find yourself needing these methods, you will have to explicitly import them, as they are not exported from the module.

+If you find yourself wanting to edit the graph manually, it's a good idea to ask the package authors listed in the `Project.toml` or `.github/CODEOWNERS`.

 ```@docs
 add_node!
 remove_node!